-2. Set a maximum Christmas budget for your total gift giving.
-While there is no “right” answer here, try to use your best judgement.
+2. Set a maximum Christmas budget for your total gift-giving.
+While there is no “right” answer here, try to use your best judgment.

 3. From that total, start roughly allocating a budget to each individual person.
 It doesn’t need to be perfect; this is meant to be a ballpark figure.

-4. Start researching gifts online for each person that fall within their price ranges.
+4. Start researching gifts online for each person that falls within their price ranges.

 2. Using loans or credit cards to buy gifts